shawnjburke/py_guide/README.rst

 types of Python projects.

 The docs are hosted with gitHub Pages, with html in the docs/ folder, powered by reStructured text markup in the data-source folder.
-You can get to the root at https://shawnjburke.github.io/py-guide/.
+You can get to the root at `py_quide`.

 Best practice steps are organized as follows: